-Correspondence to the Governing Body should be addressed to:-
+Correspondence to the Governing Body should be addressed either directly to the Chair of Governors, or c/o the Governance Professional to:-

 Everest Community Academy, Oxford Way, Basingstoke, Hants RG24 9UP